RenertMath/MerrickMath.github.io-Div34Math/index.md

 * Arithmetic sequences and series
 * Complete Math 20 book assignments pg.
 6-12, pg.
 19-24, pg.
 37-42

-#### September 18 - September 28
-* Complete Math 20 book assignments pg.
-260-264, 269-274, 277-284, 285-290 (note that in these assignments some problems have a),b),c),d) that are all the same/similar, you only need to do enough that you feel confident with the strategy.

-#### September 11 - September 16
-* Complete Math 20 book assignments pg.
-97-100, pg.
-103-108, pg.
-111-116, pg.
-119-124, pg.126-130 (note that in these assignments some problems have a),b),c),d) that are all the same/similar, you only need to do enough that you feel confident with the strategy.)

-#### September 5 - September 11
-* Complete factoring polynomials handout.
-* Complete Math 20 book assignments pg.
-227-229, pg.
-235-240, pg.
-244-248, pg.
-251-256 (note that in these assignments some problems have a),b),c),d) that are all the same/similar, you only need to do enough that you feel confident with the strategy.

 A timeline of previous posts may be found <a href="https://merrickmath.github.io/MerrickMath.github.io-Div34Math/Timeline2022.html"> here. </a>

 ### Important Dates